AtomScott/TeamTrack/README.md

 # TeamTrack: An Algorithm and Benchmark Dataset for Multi-Sport Multi-Object Tracking in Full-pitch Videos
+> This is a work in progress.
+The code and dataset will be fully released soon.
+Stay tuned!
 ### <a href="https://atomscott.github.io/TeamTrack/" target="_blank">Project</a> | <a href="" target="_blank">Paper</a> | <a href="" target="_blank">Supplementary</a> | <a href="" target="_blank">Arxiv</a> <br>
 This repository contains the source code and the official benchmark dataset for the paper "TeamTrack: An Algorithm and Benchmark Dataset for Multi-Sport Multi-Object Tracking in Full-pitch Videos" by [Atom Scott](https://twitter.com/AtomJamesScott), et al.